 We showed that the generated images can also be used as a query to the SSL-derived latent space to retrieve matches from real magnetic regions.
-These retrieved regions matched the query both visually and quantitatively.
-This approach thus elevates generative models from a means-to-generate-synthetic data to a novel tool for the efficient mining of real scientific data.
-Even though we demonstrated this approach in a specific domain of solar astronomy, it can be easily adapted to any other field of astronomy dealing with big datasets of any modality and complexity.
-In the future, we would like to improve our software to use numerical values of physical parameters (e.g., calibrate the change in magnetic-flux-influencing parameter to the value in actual physical units in Mx).
-This will enable more precise control of the generation of queries.
+These retrieved regions matched the query both visually and quantitatively in terms of integral and spatially resolved image properties.
+We have demonstrated that a table-search approach using the set of physical parameters as a query cannot ensure visual similarity.
+The visual similarity pertains to image features that are not described in the physical parameter space.